mykhani/RoboND-Rover-Project/README.md

 Below is the image of settings used while launching the simulator.
 I have used ubuntu 16.04.5 host running on VMWare virtual machine.
 ![Simulator settings][image3]
 #### 4. Results
 The rover successully detected most of the rock samples and meets the requirements of mapping at least 40% map with more than 60% fidelity.
 Although at certain times, the robot gets stuck in rocks, in tight locations and sometimes keep circling in circular loops.
-I plan to improve the decision step bit more in future and to add the functionality of picking and returning the sample to start location.
+I plan to improve the decision step bit more in future and to add the functionality of picking and returning the sample to start location.  ![Final result][image4]